iaguas/esterel-elevator/README.md

-#Elevator Project
+# Esterel Elevator Project
 Project for the subject "Critical Application Development" of ESIEE Paris.
 It implements the controller of an elevator.

 ## Project description
-All the information about the project can be discovered [here](https://github.com/iaguas/esterel-elevator/blob/master/doc/Project.pdf)
+All the information about the project can be discovered [here](https://github.com/iaguas/esterel-elevator/blob/master/doc/Project.pdf).
+The extra asumptions will be described now.

+### Extra asumtions
+* The elevator starts at 1st floor.
+* The elevator starts with doors closed.

 ## Compilation and simulation
 There is a `makefile` programed to make all in a computer with esterel installed.
 There are several options: